plum-umd/redexer/README.md

     $ ruby scripts/cmd.rb target.apk --cmd logging_ui

+The logging library is inherited from android a11y service, which requires user's explicit consent.
+Thus, after installing the rewritten apk, go to `Settings/Accessibility` and turn on `UI Logging` service.
+(This step can be viewed similar to turning on device debugging mode.)
 In the logcat, messages with tags `org.umd.logging_ui.*` are interactions between the user and the app under test.